arnabk/blockstack-mining-challenge-2/README.md

 # Other useful commands
 - If you want to check your bitcoind progress, run `docker logs <bitcoind-container-id>` and check `progress=`.
 If it shows `progress=1.0`, then your bitcoin node is all synced up
-- If you want to check your local stack tip, run `curl http://localhost:20443/v2/info | python -m json.tool`.
-This command assumes you have `curl` and puthon installed in your system
+- If you want to check your local stack tip, run `curl http://localhost:20443/v2/info | jq`.
+This command assumes you have `curl` and `jq` installed in your system